dviejo/openMultiCopter/README.md

 My idea is to make this project fully parameterizable: the number of arms, size for the body, battery compartment and so on.

+For some parts of this project I'm using the nice writing routines from Harlan Martin.
+The complete package can be downloaded from [his repository on github](https://github.com/rohieb/Write.scad "writescad").

 ## Current Status: Design and Test Phase

 * Copter arm is finished.
 (Already printed and tested)